Property Tour by CEO Dr. Bill Willoughby of Clayton Valley Project in Nevada

 Sustainability and the Environment

-The Clayton Valley Project has the potential to be a sustainable long-term low-cost producer of lithium with direct benifits for both Nevada and the United States.
+The Clayton Valley Project has the potential to be a sustainable long-term low-cost producer of lithium with direct benifits for Nevada and the United States.
 Key features of the lithium claystone deposit include its large size, surface exposure and flat-lying nature.
 These features allow mining with negligible strip ratio of 0.15:1 due to minimal overburden and no interbedded waste, and no drilling or blasting in excavation.
 Metallurgical testing indicates low-cost processing can be achieved by leaching with low acid consumption.

 Environmental permitting requirements for the Clayton Valley Project are expected to be like other mines in Nevada.
-The permitting process consists of submitting a Plan of Operations to the Bureau of Land Management, who will act as lead agency, conducting environmental baseline studies, and preparing an Environmental Impact Statement along with other permit applications prior to site development and operations.
+The permitting process consists of submitting a Plan Of Operations to the Bureau of Land Management, who will act as lead agency, conducting environmental baseline studies, and preparing an Environmental Impact Statement along with other permit applications prior to site development and operations.
 The time frame for permitting the Clayton Valley Project is estimated at 18 to 24 months.

 Cypress Development is committed to creating value for all stakeholders, including the environment and communities around us, through sustainable and responsible mining.